jrazi/ItB-final-project-winter-2023/README.md

 #### Project Overview

 This repository is a curated collection of bioinformatics tasks, each offering a distinct perspective on genomic and transcriptomic analysis.
-Our projects range from the study of neurobiological responses in Zebra Finches to the exploration of high-altitude adaptations in birds and phylogenetic analysis using mitochondrial genomes.
+Our projects range from the study of neurobiological responses in Zebra Finches, to analyzing the footprint of an acnient microbe in birds and phylogenetic analysis using mitochondrial genomes.
 These tasks provide an immersive experience in the application of bioinformatics tools and methodologies to answer real-world biological questions.

 #### Tasks Overview